-To identify potential biomarkers that might differentiate patients in the non-critical group from those in the critical group, we used classification as a feature selection approach and then used the most informative features as input for structural causal modeling to identify potential driver genes.
-More specifically, classification was performed using the RNAseq data by repeatedly partitioning non-critical and critical patients into 100 unique training and independent test sets representing 80% and 20% of the total data, respectively, ensuring that the proportions of non-critical and critical patients were consistent in each partition of the data.
+To identify potential biomarkers that might differentiate patients in the non-critical group from those in the critical group, we used classification as a feature selection approach and then used the most informative features as input for SCM to identify potential driver genes.
+More specifically, classification was performed using the RNA-seq data by repeatedly partitioning non-critical and critical patients into 100 unique training and independent test sets representing 80 and 20% of the total data, respectively, ensuring that the proportions of non-critical and critical patients were consistent in each partition of the data.
 One hundred partitions of the data were used to capture the biological variation and to obtain increased statistical confidence in the results.
 After classification, feature scores for each method were determined and combined across all 100 partitions of the data and six of the ML algorithms, not including the deep learning algorithm.
-In order to capture as much information as possible while still being able to finish the analysis in a reasonable amount of time. the 600 most informative features were retained for structural causal modeling (600 features is the maximum that the structural causal modeling can finish in a reasonable amount of time).
-We used seven distinct ML approaches for our classification models: LASSO, Ridge, support vector machine (SVM), quantum support vector machine (qSVM), eXtreme Gradient Boosting (XGB), random forest (RF), and a deep artificial neural network (DANN).
-A description of the algorithms and their relevant hyperparameters are mentioned in their respective sections in the supplementary materials.
+To capture as much information as possible while still being able to finish the analysis in a reasonable amount of time, the 600 most informative features were retained for SCM (600 features is the maximum that the SCM can finish in a reasonable amount of time).
+We used seven distinct ML approaches for our classification models: LASSO, Ridge, SVM, gSVM, eXtreme Gradient Boosting (XGB), RF, and a deep artificial neural network (DANN).
+A description of the algorithms and their relevant hyperparameters are mentioned in their respective sections in the Supplementary Materials.
 Hyperparameters were selected by using 10-fold cross-validation of the training data, and the performance was evaluated using the held-out test data.